isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.

-The traveller must present at the clinic, a copy of the Entry Travel Pass which confirms that he/she was granted approval by the relevant authorities to travel to Brunei under the Singapore-Brunei RGL, before the swab test can be administered.

 #### 8. I had a swab done previously for Acute Respiratory Infection (ARI).
 Can I use the test results for travel under the RGL?

 Travellers with Acute Respiratory Infection symptoms should not travel.
 They should postpone their travel plans.